Let’s talk about how to organize your small business … because I’m guessing our brains work similarly.

 Here are six ways you can get organized during your workday.
 (I really challenged myself to include things that you can ACTUALLY implement in one day.
 I mean, you may have to prep for them, but I’m not going to tell you to metaphorically clean out your business brain from attic to basement in a day.
 That’d be impossible.)

-Instead, I’m focusing on six things you can do within the course of ONE day in the home office to crank out a solid workday given your visionary, day-dreaming mind …
+Instead, I’m focusing on six things you can do—to organize your small business— within the course of ONE day in the home office to crank out a solid workday given your visionary, day-dreaming mind …

 … PLUS, a video of behind the scenes of how I track my time & my freebie time tracker!